matloff/revisit/README.md

 variable that contains 0s, the one variable for which they make sense.
 We can also see that the confidence intervals have changed.
 They should be more accurate now that cases that contain 0s which are actually missing values have been removed.
-We can then delete the last line which prints the ranges (**print(apply(pima[,1:8],2,range))**) as this was intended just for temporary use.

 Say we then believe this branch is worth saving.
 The **Save Branch #** box tells us the next branch will be named branch 2 (as before, we could change that).
-Before saving, we are again required to type in a description of the change.
+Before saving, we should again type in a description of the change.
 If we do that and then click **Save Code**, the new branch will be reloaded with the description now visible in the last line of the revisit history at the top of the